SasidharMankala/SasidharMankala/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ... somehting big
+- 🔭 I’m currently working on ... something big
-- 🌱 I’m currently learning ... everthing
+- 🌱 I’m currently learning ... a lot of things
 - 📫 How to reach me: ... mankala.sasidhar@gmail.com
 - 😄 Pronouns: ... he/him